 The Bentonville Seventh-day Adventist School is operated by the Bentonville Seventh-day Adventist Church under the direction of the Arkansas-Louisiana Conference of Seventh-day Adventists, following policies & guidelines of the Southwestern Union Conference and the North American Division of Seventh-day Adventist.

 The school has primarily been established to educate the youth of our church; however, students from other religious backgrounds will be accepted under certain conditions and if space is available.
 The Bentonville Seventh-day Adventist School admits students of any race, color, nationality, or ethnic origin to all rights, privileges, programs, or other school administered events.
 In all cases, the standards of the Seventh-day Adventist Church will be maintained.

-A child who will reach the age of four years old by September 1 of the current school year may apply for admission to the Pre-Kindergarten program.
+A child who will reach the age of three (3) by September 1st or has not reached the age of five (5) by September 1st of the current school year may apply for admission to the Pre-Kindergarten program. .

 All students applying for admission for the first time are required by state law to present a birth certificate at the time of registration as proof of age.

 State law requires that all students must present a certified immunization record indicating the date and type of immunization received.
 Registration is not complete until this information is on file (or a copy of correspondence indicating the information has been sent for).

 A licensed physician or an authorized public health representative must sign the immunization record.